 How to write a blog?
 This is a question I get asked lots.
-From general queries, like can you make money as a blogger to very specific, techie questions like what are the best plugins and widgits?
+From what blog should I start, to how a blog can earn money and everything in between.

 I’m by no means an authority on blogging; in fact I only started a year ago, but having worked in editing, copy writing and social media, I’ve picked up a few tricks along the way.
 So instead of just replying to each email, I thought to include a blogging resources section on The Expater with more detail.

 Here are eight tips before you start your travel or expat blog to set you on the right path.

 Perhaps you want to keep in touch with close friends?
 Maybe this is a new hobby for you?
 Perhaps you don’t want that 9-5 job and need to make a living on your own terms?

 Ask yourself why you’re starting a blog; identifying what you want to get out of your blog will clarify the direction it needs to take.

 Who are you writing this for?
 Who’s your target reader?

 If you’re writing for a young backpackers, your layout, content and social media strategy will look very different than if you’re going for the affluent, over 50s bracket.